Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 - Start date

-- Whether it’s fixed or flexible
+- Whether it is fixed or flexible

 Step 2: Your Salary Reduces Before Tax